Top Mariners Draft pick from every season

 2022: Cole Young, SS, North Allegheny High School (Wexford, Pa.)
 (No. 21)

 Young had what Mariners president of baseball operations Jerry Dipoto described as one of "the prettiest swings in the Draft" for his class.
-A lefty-swinging shortstop, Young's calling card is his elite hit tool, and he's expected to remain at the premium position rather than move around the diamond.
+A lefty-swinging shortstop, Young's calling card when he was selected was his elite hit tool, and he's expected to remain at the premium position rather than move around the diamond.

 2021: Harry Ford, C, North Cobb High School (Kennesaw, Ga.)
 (No. 12)

-Ford has spent most of his amateur career behind the plate, but the 5-foot-10, 200-pounder has the versatility, athleticism, quickness and arm to move around the diamond or play outfield.
-He comes from a talent-rich state that has produced four first-round catchers in the past seven Drafts, along with Max Pentecost, Tyler Stephenson, Anthony Seigler and Joey Bart.
+Ford has spent most of his amateur career behind the plate, but when selected, the 5-foot-10, 200-pounder had the versatility, athleticism, quickness and arm to move around the diamond or play outfield.
+He hails from a talent-rich state that has produced four first-round catchers in the past seven Drafts, along with Max Pentecost, Tyler Stephenson, Anthony Seigler and Joey Bart.
 Ford grew up a Braves fan and called Freddie Freeman and Jason Heyward two of his favorite players, but he said that he thinks his swing looks more like Ronald Acuña Jr.

 2020: Emerson Hancock, RHP, University of Georgia (No. 6)

 Hancock finished his Georgia career with a 16-7 record and 3.47 ERA in 33 starts, striking out 206 with 55 walks in 192 innings.
 He was also named the 2020 Vince Dooley Athlete of the Year as the school’s top male student-athlete.
-He profiles as a top-of-the-rotation-type starter that will be a huge staple of the Mariners’ long-term core.
+When selected, he profiled as a top-of-the-rotation-type starter that could be a huge staple of the Mariners’ long-term core.

 2019: George Kirby, RHP, Elon University (No. 20)